Quantum Computing in Wireless Communications and Networking: A Tutorial-cum-Survey: A Tutorial of QC

 \emph{Step 2 -- Construct mixing Hamiltonian and problem Hamiltonian}

-As the name suggests, the mixing Hamiltonian $\hat{B}$ offers ``mixing'' operations.
-If regarding $\beta$ as a time-dependent parameter, $e^{-i \beta \hat{B}}$ actually describes a continuous quantum walk on the graph $\hat{B}$, on which the walker can reach any connected nodes from the initial state (node).
-In other words, the mixing operation is a specific unitary operation evolving the initial state to a superposition state mixed with other feasible states.
-In the scheme for unconstrained problems, or the QUBO-based scheme for constrained problems, the mixing Hamiltonian is always defined as $\sum_i \sigma^x_i$.
-In physics, this operator is called the transverse field operator, and its corresponding graph is a hypergraph, which connects pairwise nodes by $Hamming\ distance=1$.
+The mixing Hamiltonian $\hat{B}$ is designed to perform "mixing" operations.
+When $\beta$ is treated as a time-dependent parameter, $e^{-i \beta \hat{B}}$ describes a continuous quantum walk on the graph defined by $\hat{B}$.
+This allows the quantum state to evolve from the initial state to a superposition of other feasible states.
+In simpler terms, the mixing operation represents a specific unitary transformation that drives the system from its initial configuration into a mixed superposition of possible solutions.
+In the case of unconstrained problems, or QUBO-based constrained problems, the mixing Hamiltonian is typically defined as $\sum_i \sigma^x_i$.
+In physics, this operator is referred to as the transverse field operator, and its corresponding graph is a hyper-graph where nodes are connected pairwise by a Hamming distance of 1.

-In the alternative scheme for tackling constrained problems, mixing Hamiltonian designing is more subtly, since eliminating penalty terms and restricting the dynamics to the feasible space can get potential benefits of faster convergence with lower cost.
-Hadfield et al. proposed the seminal approach -- Quantum Alternating Operator Ansatz, in which they constructed XY-mixer, Partial mixer, etc., for varied constraint types \cite{hadfield2019quantum}.
-In recent two years, there are emerging many variants mixing Hamiltonian \cite{chandarana2022digitized}, which aims at evolving the initial state to the target state through smaller $p$ iterations via the mixing ability.
-A smaller $p$ means a shallower quantum circuit, thereby more efficiency and less suffering from decoherence.
+For constrained optimization problems, designing the mixing Hamiltonian becomes more intricate.
+By eliminating penalty terms and restricting the quantum evolution to the feasible subspace, one can achieve faster convergence at a lower computational cost.
+QAOA introduces specialized mixers such as XY-mixer and partial mixers for different types of constraints \cite{hadfield2019quantum}.
+Recent works have introduced further variants of the mixing Hamiltonian \cite{chandarana2022digitized}, focusing on reducing the required number of iterations $p$ through enhanced mixing capabilities.
+A smaller $p$ corresponds to a shallower quantum circuit, which is beneficial for maintaining quantum coherence and reducing gate errors.